 Dorisland Water Treatment Works at Carrickfergus serves 30,000 customers in the Carrick area as well as supplying Islandmagee, Newtownabbey and north Belfast.

-We were selected as electrical contractor on this project based on our experience and expertise in working in water infrastructure.
+MDE Team were selected as the electrical contractor on this project based on our experience and expertise in working in water infrastructure.

 Lighting design including internal, external, and emergency lighting systems, as well as intruder detection and alarm systems.
 We also installed the telephone system.